"The Candy-Factory Girls"

 I read the story, and loved it, and told Janet I would be eager to translate it — but, I said, it's really not a crime story.
 When I outlined the plot for her, she told me she thought it did sound suitable, so I translated it and she bought it — and even put Tessa's name on the cover of the issue.

 I was kind of hoping this one wouldn't come out for another couple of months, so that I could claim to have had my work published in the pages of EQMM during six consecutive decades — a string of publications only a couple of other authors have achieved.
-Ah, well, I guess I've got 10 years in which to write something else!....
+(I did wind up having numerous stories and translations published in the magazine in the 2010s, and when a story of my own appeared in the January/February 2020 issue, I became the first person ever to appear in EQMM in seven consecutive decades!)

 Return to Bibliography.